 What's the Salary of a Holistic Nutritionist?

-A holistic nutritionist helps patients to identify and maintain their body's ideal nutritional standards.
+A holistic nutritionist helps patients identify and maintain their body's ideal nutritional standards.
 To determine if this could be the right career choice for you, continue reading to learn about the educational requirements, salary information and job description of holistic nutritionists.
 Schools offering Allied Health degrees can also be found in these popular choices.

 Holistic Nutritionist Career Defined